yueyuanyang/knowledge/neo4j/operator/part5.md

 ### common graph structures (共同的图形结构)

 connect more then 2 nodes in a single context
 - lan bought a book in waterstones

 N-ary relationships
 - sue invited sarah,Bob and charlie to her party

-Relate somethging to a relationship
+Relate something to a relationship

 ![neo4j](https://github.com/yueyuanyang/knowledge/blob/master/neo4j/img/neo4j-4.png)